rng-guy/NFSMWBartender/README.txt

  • which vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).

 This feature set fixes two bugs:
- • you can no longer get BUSTED due to line-of-sight issues while the EVADE bar fills, and
+ • you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills, and
  • regular roadblock and Heavy / LeaderStrategy spawns no longer slow down in longer pursuits.

 You can also assign new (Binary) strings for the game to display when cop vehicles are destroyed,